enovin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 101-gifs: List all the files with a .gif extension in the current directory and all its sub-directories, sorted by byte values and case-insensitive

+102-acrostic: Decode acrostics using the first letter of each line